"Mousetrap" play enters 60th year with plan to expand

 LONDON The big mystery may be why it hasn't happened before, but Agatha Christie's "The Mousetrap" -- the longest-running show in the world -- will finally tour Britain in 2012 to mark its 60th birthday.

-The play's diamond jubilee falls on November 25, 2012, and on Friday as it enters its 60th year, organisers announced a series of events to celebrate the landmark.
+The play's diamond jubilee falls on November 25, 2012, and on Friday as it enters its 60th year, organizers announced a series of events to celebrate the landmark.

 Friday's performance will be the 24,587th, yet for all its popularity, the show's producer said he wanted more.